lyteword/chspurgeon-tod/volume-7/psalm-130.md

 **Verse 3.** *If thou, LORD.* He here fixes on another name of God, which is Jah: a name, though from the same root as the former, yet seldom used but to intimate and express the terrible majesty of God.
 "He rideth on the heavens, and is extolled by his name Jail": Ps 68:4.
 He is to deal now with God about the guilt of sin: and God is represented to the soul as great and terrible, that he may know what to expect and look for, if the matter must be tried out according to the demerit of sin.— *John Owen.*

-**Verse 3.** *If thou, LORD...O Lord.* Mark here that in this third verse he two times nameth God by *the Lord* (as he doth also in the ninth verse), showing to us hereby his earnest desire to take hold of God with both his hands.
+**Verse 3.** *If thou, LORD...
+O Lord.* Mark here that in this third verse he two times nameth God by *the Lord* (as he doth also in the ninth verse), showing to us hereby his earnest desire to take hold of God with both his hands.
 He nameth him not only *Adonai*, but also *Jah* (which two signify his nature and power); all the qualities of God must be conjoined and concur together for us: although he be *Adonai,* yet if he be not also *Jah* we are undone.— *Archibald Symson.*

-**Verse 3.** *LORD...Lord.* If God should show himself as JAH, no creature would be able to stand before him, who is *Adonai*, and can therefore carry out his judicial will or purpose.— *Franz Delitzsch.*
+**Verse 3.** *LORD...
+Lord.* If God should show himself as JAH, no creature would be able to stand before him, who is *Adonai*, and can therefore carry out his judicial will or purpose.— *Franz Delitzsch.*

 **Verse 3.** *Iniquities.* The literal meaning of the word *"iniquity"* is "a thing which is not equal", or "not fair."
 Whatever breaks a command of God is "not equal."
 It does not match with what man is, nor with what God is.
 It does not keep the high level of the law.
 It is altogether out of proportion to all that God has done.
 It destroys the harmony of creation.
 It does not rise even to the height of conscience.
 Still more, it mars and makes a flaw in the divine government.
 Therefore sin is an unequal thing, fitting nothing, disarranging everything.
 And it is *not fair*.
 It is not fair to that God upon whose empire it is a trespass.
 It is not fair to your fellow creatures, to whom it may be a very great injury.
 It is not fair to yourself, for your happiness lies in obedience.
 Therefore we call sin *"iniquity."* Or, as the Prayer Book Version expresses the same idea, "a thing amiss", missing its proper mark.
 "If thou shouldest be extreme to mark what is *done amiss.* "— *James Vaughan.*